 - The correct types and doses of medications

-CGM doesn’t replace traditional home monitors or the need for finger sticks.
+CGM doesn’t replace traditional home monitors.
 You’ll still need to measure your blood sugar with a regular glucose meter a few times a day to help the monitor stay accurate.
-You should also replace the sensor under your skin every 3 to 7 days.
+Most monitors still require a finger stick and you should also replace the sensor under your skin every 3 to 7 days.